CassKon/STAT545-hw-konecny-cassandra/hw-2/hw_02_gapminder_dplyr.md

 Explore various plot types
 ==========================

+A scatter plot of lifeExp as a function of gdpPercap.
+The points are coloured by continent and the x axis is a log scale for easier readability.

 ``` r
 ggplot(gapminder, aes(gdpPercap, lifeExp, colour=continent)) + geom_point() + scale_x_log10()
 ```

 ![](hw_02_gapminder_dplyr_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-17-1.png)

+Here I filtered the data to only get rows where the continent was either 'Americas' or 'Europe' and where the year was betwenn 1950 and 2000.
+I then selected columns from this filtered dataset and piped that data into ggplot.
+I then plotted gdpPercap by year and grouped the points by country.
+I then coloured the points by continent and added lines through the points using the geom\_smooth() line.

 ``` r
 filter(gapminder,